No homeowner wants to live in a home infested by mice, right?

 In this post, we are going to take a look and answer the question: Do mice travel alone, or in packs?

 Do Mice Travel Alone or in Packs?

-Whenever you come across a mouse on the move, chances are that there are more mice around.
+Whenever you come across a mouse on the move, the chances are that there are more mice around.
 As a homeowner, this is one of those sayings that you ought to heed.

 House mice will normally live together in clusters and will go out in search of nesting materials and food either as a pair or in larger collections.

 Mice are highly sociable creatures that help explain why they live together as a colony.
-It also means that if you detect that there is a mouse in your residence, then be prepared to confront more mice due to their fast breeding pace.
+It also means that if you detect a mouse in your residence, then be prepared to confront more mice due to their fast breeding pace.
 Additionally, mice also leave behind a trail when traveling to help them communicate with other colonies.

 Do Mice Live Alone or in Packs?

 Cartoons have often depicted mice as rodents living alone in little homes.
 Homes furnished with wall pictures, throw rugs, and mouse-sized chairs.